analogdevicesinc/testbenches/docs/user_guide/coding_guidelines.rst

 **D3**

-All method arguments must have their direction specified as input, output or ref, except for classes.
+All method arguments must have their direction specified as input, output, inout or ref.

 **D4**